-The partnership is based on a shared interest in narrative therapy approaches and the wish to provide a high quality clinical psychology service that is underpinned by the strong ethical principles inherent within narrative practice.
+Riverbank Psychology was founded in 2016 by clinical psychologists Vicky Eames and Mariangels Ferrer.
+Their partnership is based on a shared interest in systemic and narrative approaches and the wish to provide a high quality clinical psychology service that is underpinned by the strong ethical principles.

-Mariangels qualified as a Psychologist in 1993 in Spain and obtained the equivalence of the UK doctorate in clinical psychology by the British Psychology Society (BPS) in 2007.
-She is a Chartered Psychologist and registered to practice with the Health Professions Council and is also a member of the BPS and the Division of Clinical Psychology.
-She completed an MSc in Systemic Family Therapy from the University of Leeds and most recently completed a Masters in Narrative Therapy and Community Work from the University of Melbourne.
+Mariangels is a Chartered Psychologist and registered to practice with the Health Professions Council and is also a member of the British Psychological Society and the Division of Clinical Psychology.
+In addition, she has completed an MSc in Systemic Family Therapy from the University of Leeds and a Masters in Narrative Therapy and Community Work from the University of Melbourne.

-Mariangels is currently working privately offering therapeutic interventions to individuals, families or groups and supervision to practitioners employed by the NHS.
+Mariangels offers therapeutic interventions to individuals, families or groups and supervision to practitioners.
+She is also a trainer and facilitator in narrative and systemic approaches.
 Her most recent specialist field of work and interest lies predominantly in the impact of medical and genetic conditions on individuals and families.
-She is successfully engaging Genetic Counsellors from different parts of the UK with narrative ideas through supervision and training.

 “I aim to accompany people to places where they feel stronger and in a better position.
 I like thinking that I am a “detective” of preferred stories” Mariangels

 Vicky is a Chartered Psychologist and registered to practice with the Health Professions Council and is also an associate fellow of the British Psychological Society and member of the Division of Clinical Psychology.
 In addition, Vicky also holds an Honorary Research Fellowship at the University of Liverpool.